-- 5. Set the timeout (40 seconds by default).
-When the timeout expires, the call will fall back to the original extension. - 6.
+- Set the timeout (40 seconds by default).
+When the timeout expires, the call falls back to the original extension. - 6.
 Set the number of digits for parking positions.

-We recommend to use the same number of digits as for extensions (your dial plan).
+se the same number of digits as for extensions (your dial plan).
 Users can park calls on positions which match their extension numbers.

-7. Save the settings.
+7. Save your settings.